Dwood15/dwood15.github.io/_posts/2020-8-16-a-critique-of-arch.md

 I want to see more attempts at user configuration, more attempts at making how the operating systems work, KNOWN to the user, during regular use of the OS, by way of good user experience and good documentation and good logging.

-I also want to see better online documentations.
+I also want to see better online documentation.

-Technical Writers, this is for you!